 It’s simply a matter of continuous learning, development, testing, and making sure customers are happy for chatbots to look after them when they have more complex problems to solve.
 Ensuring the level of understanding, empathy, and interactivity is up to the same standard as a customer service team will allow an enhanced solution can be delivered at a fraction of the cost.

-Automating processes is the direction companies should be moving toward to save money.
+Automating business processes is the direction companies should be moving toward to save money.
 Since customers are happy to take the leap into an AI-powered future, this will provide many opportunities to create a more automated and efficient future.